3arthqu4ke/ForgeCLI/README.md

 # ForgeCLI

 Allow Forge Installer to install Minecraft with Forge via command-line.

-Now also supports versions < 1.13 through a bytecode hack.
+Fork customized for [HeadlessMc](https://github.com/3arthqu4ke/HeadlessMc), adds support for versions < 1.13.

 ## How to use